nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

-.. nextpyp:: Map/Model Assessment in ChimeraX
+.. nextpyp:: Map and model assessment in ChimeraX

   * I will be using a prealigned pdb file and files downloaded from nextPYP to demonstrate how one can visualize their final map aligned to a model in Chimera.